ppy/osu-wiki/news/2018-05-19-osu-mapping-olympiad-2-taiko.md

     <source src="https://assets.ppy.sh/artists/7/previews/86.mp3" type="audio/mpeg">
 </audio>

 *Bwa !*, an upbeat electronic track, is filled to the brim with colorful synthesizer melodies and a variety of rhythmic patterns.
-Its chiptune style allows for a wide range of creative interpretations, so we’re excited to see the sets you create out of this song!
+Its chiptune style allows for a wide range of creative interpretations, so we are excited to see the sets you create out of this song!

 ## Rules